Photo: Flickr/Michelle Tribe

 For a longer shelf-life, store your garlic in a cool, dark place – such as a pantry or kitchen cabinet.
 Avoid storing garlic in the refrigerator; this can lead to early spoilage.

-To take the guess-work out of storing your garlic, check out this nifty Garlic House from Uncommon Goods – which keeps your tasty bulbs in the dark for maximum freshness.
+To take the guess-work out of storing your garlic, check out this nifty Garlic House – which keeps your tasty bulbs in the dark for maximum freshness.
 Specialized holes allow for the proper ventilation garlic needs to stay fresh, eliminating unwanted oxidation and moisture.

 DIY Alternative: To mimic the effect of this cool Garlic House without buying a brand-new item, store your garlic in a dark location with good air circulation, such as inside your pantry.